For the Purrbabies

 There are times where you should not put ear cleaner into a dog's ears, like if the eardrum is perforated.
 This is rare, but it's hard for people to know when it's actually happening.

 When pet parents have gotten the all-clear that it’s safe to clean their pet’s ears, the actual cleaning may take a little practice.
 Pups might be antsy or uncomfortable if they’ve never had their ears cleaned before.
-But with a little patience and lots of praise, dog owners can get their furry friend comfortable with the process using the steps and tips outlined below.
+However, with a little patience and plenty of praise, dog owners can help their furry friend become comfortable with the process by following the steps and tips outlined below.

 While cleaning your dog’s ears shouldn’t require any special supplies, there are a few key items you should always keep on hand to make ear cleaning easy in a pinch.
 These may include a vet-approved cleaning solution, cotton balls, and treats to keep your pup stress-free.